collective/collective.codemirror/README.rst

 Introduction
 ============

+CodeMirror is a JavaScript library that provides features commonly found in IDEs (like syntax highlighting and smart indent) to browser-based editors.
-Monkey patch Zope PythonScript ZMI edit form to use CodeMirror.
+This product monkey patches Zope PythonScript ZMI edit form to use CodeMirror.

+Aim
+===

+This product exists as a proposal of a feature addition to Zope itself: the author thinks textareas are too uncomfortable for developers to edit their code.

 Extending
 =========